ARM-software/psa-api/doc/fwu/appendix/sra.rst

       -  Use the provided TRIAL state in the firmware update process, to enable recovery of a failed update
       -  `T.NON_FUNCTIONAL`, `T.ROLLBACK`

-   *  -  `M.PROTECT_THEN_VERIFY`
+   *  -  `M.VALIDATE_PARAMETER`
-      -  Verification of firmware images and manifests must be done on a copy of the asset that is protected from tampering by untrusted components.
+      -  Check all API parameters to lie within valid ranges, including memory access permissions.
-      -  `T.TOCTOU`
+      -  `T.INTERFACE_ABUSE`

    *  -  `M.VERIFY_EARLY`
       -  Verify firmware images as early as possible in the update process, to detect and reject an invalid update.